Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

-Organ and tissue donation is also governed by guidelines issued by the National Health and Medical Research Council (NHMRC) which outline ethical standards for donation, and their implications for clinical practice.
-Two guidelines of particular relevance to deceased donation are:
+Organ and tissue donation is also governed by guidelines issued by National Health and Medical Research Council (NHMRC) guidelines which outline ethical standards for donation, and their implications for clinical practice.
+Two guidelines relevant to deceased donation are:

 - Organ and tissue donation after death, for transplantation: guidelines for ethical practice for health professionals (‘Ethical practice guidelines’).
 These guidelines outline the processes for donation, and ethical principles for health professionals involved in donation after death.